klmnden/azure-docs.tr-tr/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell.md

         $storageAccountKey = (Get-AzureRmStorageAccountKey -Name $storageAccountName -ResourceGroupName $resourceGroupName)[0].Value
         $destContext = New-AzureStorageContext -StorageAccountName $storageAccountName -StorageAccountKey $storageAccountKey New-AzureStorageContainer -Name $containerName -Context $destContext
-3. Hdınsight kümesi oluşturun.
+3. HDInsight kümesi oluşturun.
 Aşağıdaki cmdlet'leri kullanın.

         # Set these variables
         $clusterName = $containerName                   # As a best practice, have the same name for the cluster and container